vectordotdev/vector/changelog.d/21201_fields_iter.fix.md

-The `reduce` transform no longer panics when reducing fields that contain special characters.
+The `reduce` transform can now reduce fields that contain special characters.